rbl/REDlib/README.md

   * `int = i`
   * `string = s` (can not yet be modified on-device)

-In addition to the property, a function which takes a default value to return in case the parameter isn't defined in the current parameter set exists.
+In addition to the property, a function which takes a default value to return in case the parameter isn't defined in the current parameter set.
 This has the same name as the property with a 'd' added at the end.

   * `[@"a float" pfvd:1.2]`
   * `[@"an int" pivd:12]`
   * `[@"a string" psvd:@"Default text"]`

 If you have an object which respects key-value coding, you can also directly bind a named REDlib parameter to a specific key on that object.
 If you do this, when the parameter changes the object will receive messages to update the value of that key.
 Since `UIView` respects key-value coding, this means you can bind parameters directly to a view and watch the view change in realtime as you manipulate the parameter using the on-device REDlib UI.
+Neat.

 Two of the most typical things you need to see update live on a view are it's frame and it's center.
 These have been special cased as key names.

-  * "x" = `frame.origin.x`
+  * x = `frame.origin.x`
-  * "y" = `frame.origin.y`
+  * y = `frame.origin.y`
-  * "width" = `frame.size.width`
+  * width = `frame.size.width`
-  * "height" = `frame.size.height`
+  * height = `frame.size.height`
-  * "center.x" = `frame.center.x`
+  * center.x = `frame.center.x`
-  * "center.y" = `frame.center.y`
+  * center.y = `frame.center.y`

 If you use one of these special names as a key name, then the object the parameter is bound to is assumed to be a view, the appropriate structure is read from the object, modified, and set back to the object.

-To bind parameters to objects (usually views) use the bindToProperty:onObject: method added to NSString.
+To bind parameters to objects use the `bindToProperty:onObject:` method added to `NSString`.

 ```objc
 UIView* view = [[UIView alloc] initWithFrame:CGRectMake(0,0,10,10)];